sourcefrog/cargo-mutants/README.md

   * (There are several others.)

-* It currently only mutates "item" (top-level) functions, not methods.
-This should be easy to add.

 * cargo-mutants sees the AST of the tree but doesn't fully "understand" the types.
 Possibly it could learn to get type information from the compiler (or rust-analyzer?), which would help it generate more interesting viable mutants,